IsraelHikingMap/Site/README.md

 * Windows machine with IIS enabled and a site (Although this site should be able to run on Linux it was never fully tested).
 * Install Java Runtime Environment.
 * Add `curl` to path.
-* `GraphHopper.cmd` should be a process that run when the server machine starts and never die - use a watchdog or windows service to make sure they do (we use NSSM. for linux, check the java command inside those files and use a deamon to run them).
+* For graphhoper routing see instructions here: https://github.com/IsraelHikingMap/graphhopper-docker
-* Create a task to rebuild Graph Hopper and Elastic Search:
+* Create a task to rebuild Elastic Search:
   * Open Windows' Task Scheduler
   * Create task
   * Add an action to run `curl -k -X POST https://israelhiking.osm.org.il/api/update -d ""`